All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Most Escape Lounges are now part of the Priority Pass network, but four of them are not.

-These lounges can be accessed with The Platinum Card® from American Express or The Business Platinum Card® from American Express.
+These lounges can be accessed with the American Express Platinum Card® or The Business Platinum Card® from American Express (Terms Apply).
 The cardholder plus two guests can enter these lounges.

 - Fort Lauderdale (FLL)